nithinsankar-b/SC1015_MiniProject/README.md

 `Community Engagement`
 Engaging with community stakeholders, including social media platforms, is essential for fostering collaboration and implementing effective measures to combat cyberbullying.

+### Moving Forward
+> There are significant areas for improvement in our project that can be done in order to enhance its working and application in the broader view.
+Here are some features we wish to integrate in the future.

+`Advanceed Machine Learning Techniques`
+Incorporating user feedback and preferences into cyberbullying detection systems can enhance their effectiveness and user acceptance.

+`Multimodal Analysis`
+Integrating multimodal data sources, such as text, images, and videos, can provide a more comprehensive understanding of cyberbullying behaviors.

+`User-Centric Approaches`
+Incorporating user feedback and preferences into cyberbullying detection systems can enhance their effectiveness and user acceptance.